freeCodeCamp/freeCodeCamp/guide/english/user-experience-design/copywriting-for-ux/index.md

 This must come first naturally even before wire-frames.
 Words are often the best starting points for creating your intital layout designs.
 Usually designers and writers need to work in unison as to get the message, tone, voice and language just right.
 Every word and space inbetween should speak to the intended user like a good friend.
 Boring cannot be in your vocabulary unless your product calls for it
 (Portfolio Management?).
-A good writer can put a fund, modern touch onto anything.
+A good writer can put a fun, modern touch onto anything.

 ###Types of UX/UI Copy: